-I recently spent six weeks in Guatemala.
-It was supposed to be three months, but I cut the trip short.
-I’ll admit up front that the reasons I left Guatemala early have little to do with the country itself; rather, I did a poor job of planning this trip and I made some travel mistakes that somebody of my tenure in this biz should have been able to avoid.
+What was supposed to be a three-month trip to Guatemala, was cut short to six weeks.
+The reasons why I left early have little to do with the country itself, rather, it was me doing a poor job of planning this trip and making several mistakes that somebody of my tenure in this biz could have avoided.

 But, that’s how the cookie crumbled, and now that I’ve picked up the pieces, I’m here to share with you seven travel mistakes I made in Guatemala.
-May these help you in planning a trip to Guatemala – or wherever – better than I did!
+May these help you to avoid traveling as I did in Guatemala – or wherever – and plan it better than me!

 Not Researching Enough